 Now, when students return to the school, they must come back through the front main doors, Bates explained, adding that the change just makes sense since students are required to check in with the office after a doctor's appointment or any other reason for leaving the school or coming in late.
 The high school has also taken precautions by locking all but one of the main entrance doors.

-Page 3 of 3 - "Schools are one of the safest places, and we would all love to be able to say that we've done all this, and everything is fine," Bates said.
+"Schools are one of the safest places, and we would all love to be able to say that we've done all this, and everything is fine," Bates said.
 "Human nature is to think that the steps you take are going to keep this from happening."